All Scholars Program students who begin as entering first-year students will be required to take at least two Honors general education courses

 Honors courses are designed to be participatory and to encourage student involvement.
 Some are honors versions of regular general education courses.
 Others are courses designed specifically for Scholars students; many of these are also interdisciplinary.
 Honors courses are taught in much smaller sections than their conventional counterparts and offer students the opportunity to participate consistently, to explore the subject matter more deeply, and to work on group projects, do hands-on work, and even to conduct research.

-The Scholars experience for upper division students will be tailored to the requirements of each student's chosen major(s) and specific academic goals.
+The Scholars experience for students entering as college sophomores or juniors will be tailored to the requirements of each student's chosen major(s) and specific academic goals.
 Junior and senior Scholars students' courses will be selected through consultation with faculty members in their major(s).